mmsesay/fund-me-sol/README.md

 # fund-me-solidity

-> This project illustrates the functionality of interacting with external contracts and learing about implementing inheritance, and function calls.
+> This project illustrates crowd funding and withdrawal using smart contract.